🛠 Windows Fix

 sfc /scannow

-Wait for the scan to complete, then restart your system.
+Wait for the scan to complete, then restart your computer.

 06